-Building Ionic’s first Mobile Application for the Enterprise App Summit 2021
+Building an Event App: Ionic’s first Mobile Application for the Enterprise App Summit 2021

 Leveraging Ionic 6, developers created the first app dedicated to Ionic events.
 The whole process, from concept to deployment took less than two months.